 In the last year's Board's Report members were informed about the following pendingmatters:

 (a) Arbitration proceedings with National Highway Authority of India (NHAI) in respectof first and second acquisition of land made by NHAI in the year 2004 and 2011respectively.

 (b) Writ Petition before the High Court of Karnataka challenging the notice receivedfrom Bruhat Bangalore Mahanagar Palike dated August 7 2014 and the interim stay againstthe demand notice granted by the High Court of Karnataka.

 (c) Appeal filed by two shareholders of the Company before Securities AppellateTribunal against part of the Order of Securities and Exchange Board of India (SEBI) datedJune 24 2014 in relation to delisting proposal of AstraZeneca Pharmaceuticals ABSweden.

 During the year under review there has been no reportable developments on the abovematters.

 Transfer to Investor Education and Protection Fund

-To the best of our knowledge and belief and according to the information andexplanations obtained by us your Directors state in terms of Section 134 (5) of theCompanies Act 2013 ('the Act'):
+To the best of our knowledge and belief and according to the information andexplanations obtained by us the Directors state in terms of Section 134 (5) of theCompanies Act 2013 (the Act):

-The details in respect of internal financial controls and their adequacy are includedin the Management Discussion & Analysis Report which forms part of this Report.
+The details in respect of internal financial controls and their adequacy are includedin the Management Discussion and Analysis Report which forms part of this Report.